 Listed options trading can be a lucrative investment strategy, but it carries risks that must be considered.
 This article has provided an overview of everything you need to know about listed options trading in Hong Kong, including what it is, the different strategies available, and how to get started.

-With the proper knowledge and strategy, investors can succeed with options trading in Hong Kong.
+With the proper knowledge and strategy, investors can succeed in trading options in Hong Kong.